samoptibrium/clicker/README.md

 pyttsx3 # pip install pyttsx3
 ```

-Then simply open and run the project in Qt Creator.
+Then open and run the project in Qt Creator.

 # Usage

-Run the clicker application and press the "Start" button to run the selected script.
+Run the clicker application and press the "Start" button to run the selected script shown in the script editor panel.

 Depending on the script, this will usually perform some simple actions like moving the mouse and then stop.

 # Screenshots